 Is Tax Planning Best Done In Private?

-We investigate whether privately-held firms engage in more tax planning than do publicly-held firms.
-Private firms are commonly believed to face lower non-tax costs of tax planning relative to public firms, allowing them to engage in more tax planning.
-However, empirical evidence of U.S. private firm tax planning is limited, primarily because of difficulty in obtaining private firm data.
-We make use of detailed administrative data from the Internal Revenue Service, which cover virtually all U.S. public and private firms and allow us to examine a variety of specific tax planning measures.
-Contrary to conventional wisdom, we find no evidence that private corporations engage in more tax planning relative to similar-sized public corporations in the same industry.
-Moreover, some evidence suggests that private firms actually engage in less tax planning.
-These findings are not explained by firm characteristics commonly used to explain tax behavior.
-These results have important implications for researchers as well as for policymakers and managers.
+We investigate tax planning by privately-held corporations.
+Privately-held firms are commonly believed to face lower costs of tax planning relative to publicly-held firms, and thus are believed to engage in greater tax planning.
+We use data from the Internal Revenue Service, allowing us to examine many tax planning measures for public and private firms.
+Contrary to conventional wisdom, we find no evidence that private corporations tax plan more relative to similar-sized public corporations in the same industry.
+Moreover, some evidence suggests that private corporations engage in less tax planning.

 Keywords: Tax planning, Private corporations, C-corporations

 Suggested Citation: Suggested Citation